American Horror Story: Ratings

 The pilot episode of American Horror Story was watched by 3.2 million viewers and averaged a 1.6 rating in the 18–49 years adult demographic, the most sought after by advertisers.
 These were the best numbers FX had ever received for a series premiere.
 The episode was seen by 3.2 million total viewers in 59 countries.
 Ratings increased as the season progressed, with the season finale being watched by 3.22 million viewers and receiving a 1.7 ratings share in the 18–49 years adult demographic.

 The series premiere aired in November 2011 across Europe and Latin America on Fox International Channels, and ranked as first or second most watched telecast in its timeslot among all paid television in most metered markets.
 "Numbers so strong, it's scary.
 American Horror Story has brought droves of new viewers to a killer global lineup", said Hernan Lopez, the president of Fox International Channels.

 The second season's premiere gained a 2.2 18–49 ratings share and gathered 3.85 million viewers, marking the highest numbers for the series.
-By the season's sixth episode, the numbers dropped to a series-low 0.9 18–49 ratings share and 1.89 million viewers; however, they rebounded to above two million viewers for the subsequent episodes, and reached 2.29 million viewers for the season's finale.
+By the season's sixth episode, the numbers dropped to a series-low 0.9 18–49 ratings share and 1.89 million viewers.
+They rebounded to above two million viewers for the subsequent episodes, and reached 2.29 million viewers for the season's finale.
 The premiere of the fifth season of the series became the second most-watched telecast in the network's history, only behind the premiere episode of the previous season, which was watched by 6.13 million viewers.

-The show was subsequently renewed for another season; John Landgraf, the CEO of the network, commented on the show's success by saying that American Horror Story, the network's highest rated series, "has unquestionably joined the ranks of television's landmark series."
+The show was renewed for another season.
+John Landgraf, the CEO of the network, commented on the show's success by saying that American Horror Story, the network's highest rated series, "has unquestionably joined the ranks of television's landmark series."
 In 2016, a study by The New York Times of the 50 TV shows with the most Facebook Likes found that "unlike a lot of shows about the supernatural", American Horror Story was "more popular in cities, but also throughout parts of the Southwest".
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that American Horror Story was the eighth most-streamed horror show in Canada during the Halloween period between October 1, 2022, and October 13, 2025.

+In September 2026, Nielsen Media Research reported that from May 2024 to August 2026 Americans spent more than 7 billion minutes streaming the show on Hulu.
+Coven had the highest number of total minutes viewed (1.18 billion), while Murder House had the highest average minutes viewed per episode (95.6 million).